hernantz/blog/content/socialism-works-but-doesnt-scale.md

 ## Socialism doesn't scale

-This way of relating with family, neighbours and work acquitances, most of the time through rules that are written nowhere but are a cultural legacy of shared responsability and cooperation towards common goals, has it's limits.
+This way of relating with family, neighbours, friends and acquaintances, most of the time through rules that are written nowhere, but are a cultural legacy of shared responsability and cooperation towards common goals, has it's limits.

 With a bigger population, a more diverse society, there are no strong bonding links between it's members.
 The trust and selfless altruism that might have